 You will need a container and natural materials to fill it with.
-Get the materials you are going to use and clean the recycled items well.
+Gather the materials you will use and clean the recycled items well before you start.
 Then you can decide how you will fill your container with the natural materials.
 It helps to put the heavier items at the bottom and then fill the rest of the container up with the lighter items.